Photo by Joshua Earle

 What will it be like at my first session?

 I recognize that your story is much bigger than what you can disclose in our first 60 minutes together, (or 90 minutes if we’re doing couples).
-But by the end of our time, you should walk out of my office with more focus and a plan for what you’d like to take away.
+But by the end of our time, you will likely be clear with a plan for what you’d like to take away.
 You’ll have an idea on how often and how many sessions it will take to accomplish your next level of growth or healing.

 What can I expect from a first couples 90 minute session?

 First of all, It’s not unusual for one to be pressured by the other to come in.
 That’s normal.
 It’s common for one to be more eager than the other.
 Rarely are we as couples on the same level of readiness.
-I may ask, “so which one of you twisted the arm of the other to come in?”
+I may ask, “so which one of you twisted the arm of the other to make this appointment?”
 It lightens the mood a bit.
 And I can compare it with sitting in the dentist chair waiting for a root canal.

 Both of you will fill out separate registrations and biographical forms since both your perspectives are valuable.
-I’ll also offer tea or coffee while you sign the counseling agreement that you read ahead of time.
 I like to acknowledge your strengths as a couple and capitalize on that in the midst of the problems you need solved.

 Again, all of our stories are much larger than the initial 90 minutes we begin with.
 That’s why I ask questions that zone in on the overview of what we need to begin.